 Our goal is to engage in school/home communication with parents and students through a variety of methods.

-If we do not have your current email address give us a call and we will update our database.
-Your email will be used by teachers to communicate progress in courses as well by the office who will send important notices.
-Visit our school website for more information https://robertbateman.abbyschools.ca/ and also look online for social media updates.
-You can always call us at (604) 864 - 0220 or email staff directly.
+- School website for more information https://robertbateman.abbyschools.ca/. - Instagram: @robertbatemansecondary, Facebook: robertbatemansecondary - Email: If we do not have your current email address give us a call and we will update our database.
+Your email will be used by teachers to communicate your child's progress in courses as well by the office who will send important notices.
+Please reach out to individual teachers at any time directly via email. - Phone: (604) 864 0220